Forgotten Artifacts (FA) is a dungeon exploration and combat game from Cliff Cawley.

 Dungeon levels: should I stay or should I go now?

 Once you have cleared out an entire level, you will have the option to return to the surface with your loot or delve deeper into the dungeon.
 If you return to the surface, all of the blockchain loot you have collected will be delivered to your wallet.

-If your character dies before reaching the end of the level, he will lose all of the loot he has collected.
+If your character dies before reaching the end of the level, he will lose all of the loot he has collected and an adventurer stone will be consumed.
 In this case, your wallet will not receive the blockchain items he has looted.